ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 }
 ```

-If you do not want them to be redirected, then you can remove `<META http-equiv="refresh" content="15;URL=https://discovery.com">` insde head.
+If you do not want to be redirected, then you can remove `<META http-equiv="refresh" content="15;URL=https://discovery.com">` inside head.
 4. Go to `Local Traffic > Virtual Servers > Virtual Servers List`.
 Select the VIP you want to apply iRule to and go to Resource Tab.
 In the iRule section, click on Manage, add the iRule and click Finished.